 Whether you call them pimples, zits, or acne, lots of teens find skin problems confusing and upsetting.
 But you can understand what’s going on with your skin — and what you can do about it.

 Here’s a closer look at acne, from causes to cures.

 Acne happens when your pores get clogged with dead skin and oil.
 Acne often starts during puberty because your body is making more oil and a certain type of bacteria starts growing in pores.
 Acne can show up on your face, but you can get it on your back, chest, and other places too.

-Whiteheads develop when a hair root (called a follicle) gets plugged with oil and dead skin cells.
+Whiteheads develop when a pore gets plugged with oil and dead skin cells.

-Blackheads happen when this plugged-up stuff comes to the surface of the skin and the air touches it.
+Blackheads happen when this plugged-up stuff comes to the surface of the skin.
 The black is not dirt.

-Cystic acne happens when the plugged follicle breaks deep inside the skin.
-Nodules (inflamed bumps) or cysts (pus-filled bumps) form and often look like larger pimples.
+Cystic acne happens when a plugged pore breaks deep inside the skin.
+Nodules (large, inflamed bumps) or cysts (pus-filled bumps) form and often look like larger pimples.
 Sometimes they can cause scars and pain.

 Remember that acne is common among teens — you’re not the only one dealing with it.
-Of course, everyone won’t have the same troubles.
+Why do some people have more acne than others?
 Some people just have more sensitive skin.
-And acne can run in your family, so if your mom or dad had it, you may too.
+Also, acne can run in your family, so if your mom or dad had it, you may, too.
 Severe acne sometimes can be a sign of hormone problems, so ask your doctor if you’re concerned.

 - Using oil-based makeup instead of “non-comedogenic” ones that may not clog pores